 David started his career as a Consultant Anaesthetist at the Hammersmith Hospital in 1980.
 Since then, he has contributed to the teaching and science of resuscitation, nationally and internationally.
-He has chaired the ERC, ILCOR Task Forces, BASICs, has been the Medical Director for the St John Ambulance Service and in 2012 he was the Clinical Lead for Emergency Medical Care at the London Olympics.
+He was a founder member of the Resuscitation Council (UK) and the European Resuscitation Council and has chaired the European Resuscitation Council, ILCOR Task Forces and the BASICs.
+More recently, he was the Clinical Lead for Emergency Medical Care at the 2012 Olympic Games in London.

 My highlights are:

 - The development of a UK standardised basic and advanced life support protocol.

 - The recognition of the need for formal standardised training of all healthcare professionals in the UK in basic and advanced life support.

 How did you first become involved with the Resuscitation Council (UK)?

 In 1979 I returned from a Fellowship in Paediatric Anaesthesia at the Hospital for Sick Children, Toronto, Canada having been trained in basic and advanced life support by the Heart and Stroke Foundation of Canada.
 Soon after my return I visited Peter Baskett in Bristol and Douglas Chamberlain in Brighton to propose a plan for the development of a resuscitation programme in the United Kingdom.
 Within a year we had had the inaugural meeting of the Community Resuscitation Advisory Council (CRAC) in Southampton and in 1982 designed and published a BLS poster with an accompanying pocket sized aide-memoire flipchart.
 In 1983 CRAC changed its name and became the Resuscitation Council (UK).

 You continue to be very active in the field, what keeps you passionate about this?